 That day when you feel so much emotional pain that you don’t think you’re gonna make it.
 When it takes all you’ve got just to be able to tell yourself, just take that next breath.
 Come on!
 One more breath!
 That’s all you gotta be concerned about!
 You’ve only got to focus enough to make yourself take that next breath.
 You don’t have to think about anything else right now.
 That’s it….Innnn….come on, stop holding your breath, let it go; in and now out.
 Whew!
 Did it.
 Now the next one.
 Come on, you can do this.

 Hello, my name is Thomas.

 I now had a new birth date!
 I was a baby again!
 Just like a newborn, I had to learn everything.
-How to use my stomach muscles to breath, how to sneeze, had to relearn how to pee and poop, how to roll over and basically learn how to do everything from my butt.
+How to use my stomach muscles to breath, how to sneeze, had to relearn how to use the bathroom, how to roll over and basically learn how to do everything from my waist.
 What a journey it has been.

 I believe humor helped me survive.
 I truly consider myself lucky.
 I could have come down different and snapped my neck.
 Been like Christopher Reeves.
 The mental strength that it takes to wake up each day and do what needs to be done to remain alive and remain a human when the only thing you are physically capable of doing for yourself is move your head, is something even I cannot totally comprehend.
 He was truly a superman.